lilhammer111/ezcd/README.md

 ezcd Codes RustProjects ezcd
 ```

+A brief digression before we continue with the usage of ezcd: although replacing **slashes** with **spaces** in path representation might seem like a minor change, we cannot overlook the convenience of hitting the space bar on a keyboard compared to finding the slash key.

+More importantly, this seemingly insignificant modification reflects a commitment **to not giving up on excellence, even if the improvements are minor.**

+This philosophy is precisely why I started this project.Okay, let's get back to the usage.

 `ezcd` also has other very useful commands, for example, we can use `ezcd` to set an **alias** for the current directory.
 Assuming that our current directory is at `~/Codes/RustProjects/ezcd`, then we can use `--set` to set an alias for this directory:

 ```bash